Zollicoff/claude_code_keychain_protection/README.md

 # 🔐 Claude Code Keychain Protection

-> **"You say that, but this is a continuous problem, OVER AND OVER AND OVER AND OVER AND OVER AGAIN.
+> **"You say that you wont do it again, but this is a continuous problem, OVER AND OVER AND OVER AND OVER AND OVER AGAIN.
 EVERY DAY.
-MULTIPLE TIMES A DAY."**
+MULTIPLE TIMES A DAY!"**
 >
 > *- A frustrated developer who finally fixed it*

 Stop Claude Code from accessing your macOS Keychain and exposing your credentials.
 This repository provides a battle-tested solution that actually works.